vnagpal81/http-webserver/docs/README.md

 The nomenclature Dogmatix is based on the canine character in the comix (sic) Asterix attributing the server's capabilities to that of a loyal dog's.

-* For downloading the source and building the binary, see BUILDING.txt
+* For downloading the source and building the binary, see docs/BUILDING.txt
-* For configuring the behaviour of a runtime server instance, see CONFIGURING.txt
+* For configuring the behaviour of a runtime server instance, see docs/CONFIGURING.txt
-* For launching/stalling the server and other runtime options, see RUNNING.txt
+* For launching/stalling the server and other runtime options, see docs/RUNNING.txt
-* For extending the server capabilities by editing the source, see EXTENDING.txt
+* For extending the server capabilities by editing the source, see docs/EXTENDING.txt
-* To check the current dev status of the project and list of TODOs, see STATUS.txt
+* To check the current dev status of the project and list of TODOs, see docs/STATUS.txt

 ============
 Inspirations